Sean Conway is an adventurer and extreme endurance athlete.

 Sean cycled, swam and then ran the length of Britain from Land’s End to John O’Groats.
 (The swim had never been attempted.)

 The following year, Sean upped the bar and completed a self-supported continuous Ultra Triathlon around the coast of Britain.
 The challenge was filmed for the Discovery Channel.

 The British Ultra Triathlon is set around the coast of mainland Britain and is more than 4,000 miles – the equivalent distance of London to New Delhi.

 This challenge pushed Sean’s limits beyond anything he has done.

 During the challenge, Sean received an overwhelming level of public support particularly via twitter, with the hashtag #GoSeanGo.

 Sean Conway is now best known for his quirky take on endurance sports and adventures (and his ginger beard).

-Sean came to the UK in 2002 with just £100 in his pocket and started working in Cambridge cutting 12,000 cabbages a day.
+Sean came to the UK in 2002 with just £100 in his pocket.
+He started working in Cambridge cutting 12,000 cabbages a day!
 Later, having made his living as a photographer, Sean sold his business for £1 knowing he had to take a risk and change his life and its purpose.

 Sean Conway – Find Your Beard:

 As a motivational speaker, Sean is passionate about encouraging others to take on a challenge and live life more adventurously.